siberianfox/g2wiki/Job-Exception-Handling.md

 Cases for handling %

 * % received at beginning of Gcode file; not in machining cycle.
-Applies to data, control and combined channel modes.
+  * Received over data channel: Flush planner queue.
+Do not flush serial queue.
+Permit continued command and data processing
+   * Received over data channel: same as above
+   * Received over combined channel: same as above

 * % at end of Gcode file.
 Not in cycle (following M2 / M30)